Safariminer/safariminer/README.md

-# Oi mate!
-TakeNRG

-Welcome to the literal worst page on Github, friend!
+Welcome to my GitHub page!

 ## Languages I use:
 - C/C++